Download PDF

 - FDI Inflow:

-Niger’s economic freedom score is 54.9, making its economy the 121st freest in the 2022 Index.
-Niger is ranked 22nd among 47 countries in the Sub-Saharan Africa region, and its overall score is above the regional average but below the world average.
+Niger’s economic freedom score is 53.7, making its economy the 126th freest in the 2023 Index.
+Its score is 1.2 points lower than last year.
+Niger is ranked 23rd out of 47 countries in the Sub-Saharan Africa region, and its overall score is below the world average but above the regional average.

 Background

-After independence from France in 1960, Niger was ruled by a single-party military regime until elections led to democratic government in 1993.
-Mohamed Bazoum of the Nigerien Party for Democracy and Socialism (PNDS) won a five-year term as president in a disputed election in 2021.
-The PNDS won the largest number of seats (80) in the 2020 legislative election.
-Together, the PNDS and its coalition partner, the Movement for the Rebirth of Niger (MRN), have a parliamentary majority.
-Ongoing challenges include a restive Tuareg population in the North, spillover violence from conflicts in Libya and Mali, and terrorist groups linked to al-Qaeda and the Islamic State.
+After independence from France in 1960, a single-party military regime ruled Niger until elections led to democratic government in 1993.
+Mohamed Bazoum won a five-year term as president in a disputed 2021 election.
+Together, his Nigerien Party for Democracy and Socialism (PNDS) and the Movement for the Rebirth of Niger constitute a parliamentary majority.
+Challenges include a restive Tuareg population in the North, spillover violence from conflicts in Libya and Mali, and terrorist groups linked to al-Qaeda and the Islamic State.
 Niger has some of the world’s largest uranium deposits, but its economy is centered on subsistence crops and livestock.

 Rule of Law